contoweb/laravel-pdflib/README.md

 ```php
 $writer->useColor('orange-rgb');
 ```
-or as a parameter when defining a font:
+or as a parameter when using a font:
 ```php
 $writer->useFont('OpenSans-Regular', 12, 'blue-cmyk')
 ```